yavuzs/arge/README.md

 After pulling the repo:

-cd front-end<br/>
+    cd front-end
-npm install<br/>
+    npm install
-npm start<br/>
+    npm start

 And front end will start on localhost:3000

-cd back-end<br/>
+    cd back-end
-npm install<br/>
+    npm install
-node server.js<br/>
+    node server.js

 Aaand back end will be running on localhost:2999

-NOTES:
+# dev notes
-    - mongodb and express should be available for back-end to work.
+* mongodb and express should be available for back-end to work.
-    - x origin site requests should be allowed in order back-end and front-end to communicate.
+* x origin site requests should be allowed in order for back-end and front-end to communicate.